The Faculty of Theology of the North-West University is home to two schools:

-The Faculty of Theology of the North-West University practises the science of Theology on Reformational foundation.
+The School of Christian Ministry and Leadership practises the science of Theology on Reformational foundation.
 This implies recognition that the Word of God, the Bible, originated through the inspiration of the Holy Spirit and that the Bible is therefore inspired and authoritative.
 This is the basis on which all paradigms (including our own) are subjected to constant critical and reformative study, while accommodating staff members and students of other theological persuasions who respect this Reformational foundation and inclusive approach.(Read more)

 The School of Ancient Language and Text Studies falls under the Faculty of Theology and is chiefly concerned with research relating to the Ancient World, its languages, and its material culture.
 The School houses leading authorities in Ancient Cultural Studies, Cognitive linguistics, Translation Studies, Classical Latin, Ancient Greek, and the languages of the Ancient Near East, specifically the Aramaic and the Hebrew of the Tenach, but also Arabic, Acadian, Syriac, Ugaritic, and Old-Aramaic.
 (Read more)

 NWU’S School of Christian Ministry and Leadership partners with local churches

 As part of its community engagement and stakeholder relations, the School of Christian Ministry and Leadership at the North-West University’s (NWU’s) Vanderbijlpark Campus recently [May 2022] partnered with church leaders in the Vaal area to create a forum to recover and strengthen ethical and moral leadership within the church and community.
 According to Prof Vhumani Magezi, who is the coordinator for community engagement and stakeholder relations within the Faculty of Theology, local church leaders reached out to the university asking for a partnership and support to facilitate this initiative.
 For the full article by Zenoyise John, click here.